 The cruise lasted almost an hour and showed us almost all the things we covered during the day on foot — a perfect ending to and ever perfect day.

 A bit about the factual mumbo-jumbo

-- I booked my tour with Prague Bus Tour, that offer several day tours in and around Prague.
+- I booked my tour with a company called Prague Bus Tour, that offers several day tours in and around Prague.

-- Though I am not a big fan our guided tours, and I know a lot of you people reading the story here aren’t too, but if you’ve only a few days in a city like Prague, opting for one such experience not only saves time and feels convenient, but also helps you learn a bit about the place fairly quickly.
+- Though I am not a big fan of our guided tours, and I know a lot of you people reading the story there aren’t too, if you’ve only a few days in a city like Prague, opting for one such experience not only saves time and feels convenient but also helps you learn a bit about the place fairly quickly.